Flutter localization and internationalization i18n with examples

 Flutter localization and internationalization (i18n) with examples

-Flutter internationalization and localization
+Flutter localization and internationalization

-Once you have installed everything, just create a new Flutter application by running:
+This tutorial assumes you have basic knowledge of Flutter.
+Once you have everything installed, create a new Flutter application by running:

 flutter create i18n_demo